-Fleet maintenance task is one of the largest expenses in the trucking industry.
+Vehicle maintenance task is one of the largest expenses in the trucking industry.
+It is also the most heavily enforced out of the 7 FMCSA BASICs.
 The operational costs to owner-operators as well as trucking companies can potentially be lowered when a proactive truck maintenance plan is in place.

 A properly maintained truck equals safety.
 Both for the truck driver and those he or she may share the road with.
-By staying on top of maintenance, drivers can feel confident during one of 3.5 million roadside inspections done at the state and federal levels each year.1
+By staying on top of maintenance, drivers can feel confident that their CSA score will be safe during one of 3.5 million roadside inspections done at the state and federal levels each year.

 Drivers must have their truck inspected at least once a year by a certified specialist, according to the Federal Motor Carrier Safety Administration (FMCSA).
 If his or her truck doesn't adhere to each item in the Department of Transportation's (DOT) list, the truck is not allowed to be used.

 While the following list doesn't cover everything, the FMCSA shows the most common violations on their website.
-These are some of the items they look for at truck scales and weigh stations.
+These are some of the items they look for at weigh stations or during a level 1 DOT inspection.

 - Not having required operable lamps